 Alex Hinton is a Professor of Sociology and Anthropology at Rutgers University.
-He is the author of Hidden Genocides: Power, Knowledge, Memory.
+He is an expert in genocide studies and is the author of Hidden Genocides: Power, Knowledge, Memory.

 Dovile Budryte is a Professor of Political Science at Georgia Gwinnett College.
-He is the co-author of Memory and Trauma in International Relations: Theories, Cases and Debates.
+She is an expert in memory politics and is the co-author of Memory and Trauma in International Relations: Theories, Cases and Debates.

 Maria Armoudian: Doug Becker… you have said that history does not exist so much in the past as in the present, what do you mean by that?

 Doug Becker: The study of history, and specifically historical memory, is as much a study of the present as it is the past.
 History has profound implications for the present and as well as future social, political, [and] cultural implications.
 In many ways the way that history gets filtered through contemporary political issues by contemporary political actors has these profound implications.
 It can be wielded as a weapon by different political activists, it [can] be used to create certain stories that justify policies, and it can be used as a wonderful tool to define communities, to define nations, as ways to justify decisions that were made.

 MA: So how does historical memory get distinguished from history and revisionist history itself or any other kind of narrative building?